mercoglianoisidoro/test_pages/container-and-microservices.md

 ([from docker.com](https://www.docker.com/resources/what-container)) a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-Containers are the building blocks for cloud architectural patterns.
+Containers can be used as building blocks for cloud architectural patterns.

 ### Techonologies:

 #### Docker

-- **Docker**: ([from kubernetes.io](www.kubernetes.io)) a software technology providing operating-system-level virtualization also known as containers.
+- **Docker**: ([from kubernetes.io](https://www.kubernetes.io)) a software technology providing operating-system-level virtualization also known as containers.
-- **Docker container image:** ([from docker.com](www.docker.com)) a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+- **Docker container image:** ([from docker.com](https://www.docker.com)) a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
-- **Docker Engine:** ([from docker.com](www.docker.com)) an open source containerization technology for building and containerizing your applications.
+- **Docker Engine:** ([from docker.com](https://www.docker.com)) an open source containerization technology for building and containerizing your applications.

 **Link:** [docker.com](https://docs.docker.com/engine/)

 #### Containerd

-- **Containerd**: ([from kubernetes.io](www.kubernetes.io)) container runtime with an emphasis on simplicity, robustness and portability.
+- **Containerd**: ([from kubernetes.io](https://www.kubernetes.io)) container runtime with an emphasis on simplicity, robustness and portability.

 **Link:** [containerd.io](https://containerd.io/docs/)

 #### CRI-O

-- **CRI-O**: ([from kubernetes.io](www.kubernetes.io)) a lightweight container runtime specifically for Kubernetes.
+- **CRI-O**: ([from kubernetes.io](https://www.kubernetes.io)) a lightweight container runtime specifically for Kubernetes.

 **Link:** [cri-o.io](https://cri-o.io/##what-is-cri-o)